Chiaroscuro-Dev/Void-Viewer/README.md

 ├── index.html        # Main webpage layout.
 ├── styles.css        # Styling for the webpage.
-├── script.js         # JavaScript for handling file uploads, URL fetching, and .ipa file detection.
+└── script.js         # JavaScript for handling file uploads, URL fetching, and .ipa file detection.
-└── README.md         # Project documentation. ```

 ## How It Works